ARTICLE

 Islands are also rich in human cultural diversity.
 The Niuean people have a language and culture all their own, but the island's population has been shrinking.
 It is estimated to range from 1,600 to 2,000 people, which dropped from more than 5,000 in the 1960s due to emigration.
 Many of these emigrants—estimated at more than 30,000—moved to New Zealand, where they are citizens.

 The people of Niue have taken important, serious steps to maintain its waters, thereby sustaining its people, by creating a marine protected area and special management areas.
-The marine protected area, or Niue Moana Mahu, amounts to 40 percent of the nation’s sovereign waters.
+The marine protected area, or Niue Moana Mahu, amounts to 40% of the nation’s sovereign waters.
 No commercial or industrial fishing is allowed there.

 Within the marine protected area is a special management area, which includes Beveridge Reef.
 In the special management area, the government may allow some activities, like private fishing, boating, and diving.
 Even these sustainable, less harmful activities may need a permit and are subject to possible monitoring.